-- Up to 192 inputs and 96 outputs. - Up to 9 M/Es, accessible across multiple suites-by using DoubleTake this may be increased to 18 virtual M/Es. - Every M/E has six keyers with standard keying modes including Chroma Key, two frame stores per keyer-every keyer except for Controller M/E can use the pool of floating 3D iDPMs. - 2D-DPMs (resizers) on every keyer, with 6 Video/Key pairs per M/E so iDPMs can be utilized for more complex effects.
+- Up to 192 inputs and 96 outputs. - Up to 9 M/Es, accessible across two suites-by using DoubleTake this may be increased to 18 virtual M/Es. - Every M/E has six keyers with standard keying modes including Chroma Key, a pool of floating 3D iDPMs, and two frame stores per keyer-the Controller M/E cannot use floating 3D iDPMs. - 2D-DPMs (resizers) on every keyer, with 6 pairs per M/E so iDPMs can be utilized for more complex effects. - The Controller M/E has a complement of 6 full keyers with Chroma Key and 2D-DPMs.

-- The Controller M/E has a complement of 6 full keyers with Chroma Key and 2D-DPMs. - Up to 16 iDPMs (Integrated Digital Picture Manipulators), assigned as either floating iDPMs or within an eDPM at user's discretion.
+• Up to 16 iDPMs (Integrated Digital Picture Manipulators), assigned as either floating iDPMs or within an eDPM at user's discretion.